 The O2 Arena is one of the biggest event venues in London.
 Every year there are countless concerts, sporting events, and comedy shows at the O2 Arena.
 There is also a shopping area and plenty of restaurants.
-But the most epic thing the arena has to offer is Up at the O2, an opportunity to climb to the top of the arena.
-From the top you’ll get a 360 degree view of the Thames, Greenwich, and the London skyline.
-Are you up for the challenge?
+But are you up for the challenge of climbing the o2?
+The most epic thing the arena has to offer is Up at the O2, an opportunity to climb the O2 arena!

 The O2 Arena is located at Peninsula Square in Greenwich, London.
 There are may different ways to get to the O2 but the easiest are by the Tube or by ferry.